Skip to main content Skip to main navigation

 Engaging our Customers and Communities

 At National Grid, we consider our customers and communities an integral partner in developing and implementing our clean energy transition plans.
-We continue to build relationships by listening, learning, and incorporating your feedback into our planning process.
+For our grid modernization plans, we have been building relationships by listening, learning, and incorporating feedback into our plans.

-National Grid will hold an information session about the Future Grid plan to answer questions and provide an overview of the ESMP.
+National Grid previously held information sessions about the Future Grid plan to answer questions and provide an overview of the ESMP.
+Below are materials from those presentations.

 ESMP Virtual Public Information Session